 Project Vitalize programs (Foster Elementary, Lincoln Middle, and Westwood Middle) are in the last year of the 5-year grant cycle.
 These programs are currently operating.

 For more information click on the School Contact Links at the bottom right of the landing page.
 All 21st CCLC programs are in-person, on campus programs.

-The 21st CCLC programs are FREE academic after-school and summer programs at twelve participating ACPS district school based centers.
-Students are provided with opportunities for academic enrichment, personal enrichment, and other activities designed to complement the regular school day.
+The 21st CCLC programs are FREE academic after-school and summer programs.
 The 21st CCLC initiative is a key component of the Every Student Succeeds Act (ESSA).
 Authorized under Title IV, Part B, of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA) of 2015.

-  21st CCLC programs provide a range of high-quality services to support student learning and development:
+21st CCLC programs provide a range of high-quality services to support student learning and development.
+All services are FREE.

 - Free meals

 - Programs operate Mondays-Thursdays, no Fridays, during after school hours, school year.
 Programs observe all district holidays.
 Summer programming runs through July 29, 2021.